pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 ### Cleartext-Backend-Target

-Cleartext-Backend-Target specifies the host and port of a Gravwell indexer.
+Cleartext-Backend-Target specifies the host and port of a DatalaiQ indexer.
 The ingester will connect to the indexer using a cleartext TCP connection.
 If no port is specified the default port 4023 is used.
 Cleartext connections support both IPv6 and IPv4 destinations.  **Multiple Cleartext-Backend-Targets can be specified to load balance an ingester across multiple indexers.**

 #### Examples
 ```